 Watch for the next article in this series, Pros and Cons for my personal pros and cons list regarding working with Arise.

-*Editor’s Note: In the interest of disclosure, I do want to make it clear that while I am not currently working with any client with Arise, I am still affiliated with them, have an existing contract with them, and do work with and recruit agents who are serious about working, and are a good fit for this particularly business model.
+*Editor’s Note: In the interest of disclosure, I do want to make it clear that while I am not currently working with any client with Arise, I do have an existing contract with them.
 However, no compensation was provided for this review.